-3. What are the potential complications of mastectomy AND what are the doctor’s personal statistics with these complications?
-(Complications can include: bleeding, infection, skin or nipple necrosis, reoperation).
+3. What are the potential complications of mastectomy, AND what are the doctor’s statistics regarding these complications?
+(Complications can include bleeding, infection, skin or nipple necrosis, and reoperation).

 6. Should I consider prophylactic mastectomy of my healthy breast?
 What are my statistics for a second cancer there?
-How will I be followed should I preserve that breast?
+How will I be followed If I preserve that breast?